 Physics tells us that, when a container is sealed, if you apply heat, pressure will build within the container.
 Conversely, if you apply pressure, whatever is contained within that container will grow hot.

-Under pressures, it’s going to get hot.
+When under pressure, it’s going to get hot.

 At the end of the movie Independence Day, all of the earthlings celebrate the salvation of earth from the terrors of a hostile and scientifically superior alien force.
 They are seen in all of their ethnicity, in their native dress – including Peruvian llamas and the Great Wall of China, staring at the sky and cheering in unison as all of the bad guys’ spacecraft come tumbling to earth.
 Oh, what a joyous moment!
 United we stand!
 Hip hip hooray!